jimmoffitt/data-stores/README.md

 ## Creating relational databases <a id="creating_relational" class="tall">&nbsp;</a>

+To get started with storing data you need a deployed database to insert data into.

 ### Details

 + Depending on your schema, your code that INSERTs data will probably need to support the mappings between Tweet JSON attributes and data store fields.